-If the TMS error icon illuminates, this indicates an TMS issue with the Thermal Management System.
+TMS issue with the Thermal Management System.
 This system controls the climate within the vehicle, as well as the cooling and heating for the battery system.
-Contact your ElectraMeccanica Authorized Service Provider for service.
+Contact your ElectraMeccanica Authorized Service Provider for

 Mode button

 Use the mode button to select the direction of air flow through the vents.
 Each time the mode button is pressed, the climate control display indicates the current direction selected.